Siân Brooke

-Siân Elizabeth Phillips (born 1980), known professionally as Siân Brooke, is an English actress.
-Her television work includes Cape Wrath (2007), Sherlock (2017), Doctor Foster (2017), Good Omens (2019), Guilt (2019), Trying (2020–), House of the Dragon (2022), and Blue Lights (2023–).
+Siân Elizabeth Phillips (born 1980), known professionally as Siân Brooke, is a British actress.
+Her television work includes Cape Wrath (2007), Sherlock (2017), Doctor Foster (2017), Good Omens (2019), Guilt (2019), Trying (2020–), and House of the Dragon (2022).

+She played Constable Grace Ellis in Blue Lights (2023–present) earning her a nomination for BAFTA TV Award – Leading Actress in 2026.

 Early life and education

 Siân Elizabeth Phillips was born in Lichfield, Staffordshire, England, in 1980 and is the youngest of three siblings.
 She took on a stage name to avoid confusion with Welsh actress Siân Phillips, choosing Brooke after an English Civil War general Lord Brooke who was killed at Lichfield.
 She is the daughter of a police officer and a teacher.
 Her parents are Welsh.
 Brooke's early education was at The Friary School in Lichfield.
-She initially joined the Lichfield Youth Theatre at the age of 11 before becoming a member of the National Youth Theatre and subsequently training at the Royal Academy of Dramatic Art (RADA), from where she graduated in 2002.
+She initially joined the Lichfield Youth Theatre at the age of 11 before becoming a member of the National Youth Theatre, and subsequently training at the Royal Academy of Dramatic Art (RADA), graduating with a degree H Level in 2002.

 Career

 Her acting debut was as Krista in television series Dinotopia in 2002.
 Brooke's television credits include A Touch of Frost, Hotel Babylon, Foyle's War, and The Fixer.
 As a child, she was featured in Strangers in Utah with Adrian Dunbar and Phyllida Law.
 She also played the lead roles of Laura in All About George and Lori Marcuse in Cape Wrath.

 Brooke has lent her voice to the radio dramas Murder on the Homefront, A Pin to See the Peepshow, and Dreaming in Africa.

 Brooke's theatre work includes Harvest, Dying City, Dido Queen of Carthage, In The Club, The Birthday Party, “I’m Not Running” and Absolutely Perhaps.
-She has also appeared in productions of Poor Beck, A Midsummer Night's Dream, King Lear and Romeo and Juliet, with the Royal Shakespeare Company.
+She has also appeared in productions of Poor Beck, A Midsummer Night's Dream, King Lear, and Romeo and Juliet, with the Royal Shakespeare Company.
 From July to August 2008, Brooke played Dorothy Gale in the musical The Wizard of Oz at the Southbank Centre.
 The production was directed by Jude Kelly.
 During 2011 at the Almeida Theatre, London, she appeared in Stephen Poliakoff's My City and Neil LaBute's Reasons to be Pretty.
 From August to October 2015, Brooke played Ophelia alongside Benedict Cumberbatch in the Barbican's production of Hamlet.